archlinux/infrastructure/roles/keycloak/files/theme/README.md

 - If you decide to override HTML templates bear in mind that you may need to update your custom template when upgrading to a new release.
 Since some HTML templates were modified, a maintenance update to the theme could be necessary.

 - While creating a theme it’s a good idea to disable caching as this makes it possible to edit theme resources directly from the `themes` directory without restarting Keycloak.
 To do this edit `standalone.xml`.
-For `theme` set `staticMaxAge` to `-1` and both `cacheTemplates` and `cacheThemes` to `false`. **Note**: this is done automatically by the provided Ansible playbook for local development.
-See the maintenance guide below for details.
+For `theme` set `staticMaxAge` to `-1` and both `cacheTemplates` and `cacheThemes` to `false`. **Note**: this is done automatically by the provided `docker-compose` file for local development.
+See the maintenance guide below for more details.

 - Each section that can be modified uses a file called `theme.properties` which allows setting some configuration for the theme such as:

   - parent - Parent theme to extend
   - import - Import resources from another theme
   - styles - Space-separated list of styles to include
   - locales - Comma-separated list of supported locales

   The file sometimes can also include custom properties that can be used from HTML  templates. **Note**: this is quite powerful always try to use properties if at all possible to do theme alterations.